Ballast tank: Submarines

 Ballast tank locations on a submarine.

 In submersibles and submarines, ballast tanks are used to control the buoyancy of the vessel.

 Some submersibles, such as bathyscaphes, dive and re-surface solely by controlling their buoyancy.
 They flood ballast tanks to submerge, then to re-surface either drop discardable ballast weights, or use stored compressed air to blow their ballast tanks clear of water, becoming buoyant again.

 Submarines are larger, more sophisticated and have powerful underwater propulsion.
 They must travel horizontal distances submerged, require precise control of depth, yet do not descend so deeply, nor need to dive vertically on station.
 Their primary means of controlling depth are their diving planes (hydroplanes in UK), in combination with forward motion.
 At the surface the ballast tanks are emptied to give positive buoyancy.
 When diving, the main ballast tanks are flooded to achieve approximately neutral buoyancy.
 Depth control tanks are used for fine control of buoyancy by pumping water in or out to compensate for variations in weight.
 Ballast water can be transferred between trim tanks to balance the vessel in horizontal trim.
 The planes are then adjusted together to drive the hull downwards, while still level.
 For a steeper dive, the stern planes may be reversed and used to pitch the hull downwards.

-The crew submerges the vessel by opening vents in the top of the main ballast tanks and opening valves in the bottom.
-This lets water flood into the tank as air escapes through the top vents.
+The crew submerges the vessel by opening vents in the top of the main ballast tanks and opening valves at the bottom.
+Which lets water flood into the tank as air escapes through the top vents.
 As air escapes from the tank, the vessel's buoyancy decreases, causing it to sink.
 For the submarine to surface, the crew shuts the vents in the top of the ballast tanks and releases compressed air into the tanks.
 The high-pressure air accumulates at the top of the tanks and the air pocket pushes the water out through the bottom valves and increases the vessel's buoyancy, causing it to rise.
 As it rises, hydrostatic pressure decreases, causing the air to expand in the tanks and accelerate ascent rate until excess escapes through the bottom valves and maximum buoyancy occurs.
 A submarine may have several types of ballast tank: main ballast tanks for diving and surfacing, and trimming tanks for adjusting the submarine's attitude (its 'trim') both on the surface and when underwater, and depth control tanks for fine adjustments of buoyancy.